 That’s right, a lot of blooms don’t just look good, they also help keep your garden healthy.
 There are flowers for all sorts of reasons in the garden: encouraging bees, keeping away detrimental bugs and encouraging beneficial bugs.

-French marigolds, with their bright yellows and optimistic oranges are one of my favourites to plant in my garden.
-Their gorgeous colour attracts the bees and their strong scent keeps away the bugs we don’t want, such as roundworm, slugs and leaf hoppers.
+French marigolds, with their bright yellows and optimistic oranges, are one of my favourites to plant in my garden.
+Their gorgeous colour attracts the bees and their strong scent keeps away the bugs we don’t want, such as slugs and leafhoppers.

 These gorgeous flowers have many uses.
-They not only help repel detrimental bugs, they’re also edible, and have antibacterial, anti-fungal and antiseptic properties.
+They not only help repel detrimental bugs, the petals are also edible and have antibacterial, anti-fungal and antiseptic properties.

 So toss their petals in a salad, make your own medicinal balm or brew a calendula tea.
 So many uses!

-Borage is another good pest control plant and helps keep away horn worms and cabbage worms.
+Borage is another good pest control plant and helps keep away cabbage worms.
 It also leaves beneficial trace elements in your soil when it’s planted.

 It smells delicious to us but not so much to mosquitoes, moths and fleas and will keep these pests away from you while you’re gardening.
 The heavily scented purple flowers will attract bees and other pollinators though so lavender is a big asset in the vegetable garden.

-Last on my list today is the sweet and peppery nasturtium.
+Sweet and peppery nasturtium.
 Another edible bloom, this rambling flower helps repel white fly and keeps other bugs off your vegetables by acting like a ‘trap crop’, sacrificing itself to save your produce, (a hero plant right there.)
 Plus, a bonus, the nasturtium seed pods can be pickled and eaten as an alternative to capers!

 So when you’re planning your spring garden, don’t just plant vegetables.
 A flower filled garden is a happier place for both nature and gardener.